globalcoffeeplatform/CoffeeDataStandard/docs/source/explanation.rst

    **Reference**: *child-labor.json*

 The issue of Child Labor is often addressed as a compliance audit question, but it is rarely answered because of the moral hazard (nobody wants to answer that they have child labor).
 Instead, "children in school at the appropriate grade level" serves to provide a valuable proxy that directly reflects an outcome of child labor and results in a better understanding of the plight of children in a community.
-Note that in many countries the compulsory school age may be lower than 18, and organizations are welcome to include other age limits in their own analysis of the data, but children in the appropriate grade for their age through 18 serves as an aspirational target.
+Note that in many countries the compulsory school age may be lower than 18, and organisations are welcome to include other age limits in their own analysis of the data, but children in the appropriate grade for their age through 18 serves as an aspirational target.
 This data can be segmented by gender to get additional insights into the differences in education levels for both boys and girls in a community.

 As an additional option, it may be desirable to ask whether young workers (those under age 18) are working in hazardous conditions (applying chemical pesticides, using hazardous machinery, moving excessive weights/loads, etc.)